pspete/psPAS/docs/collections/_commands/Get-PASAccountGroup.md

 ### -UseGen1API
 Specify to force usage the Gen1 API endpoint.

-This is based on the Get Account Groups By Safe API, introduced in PAS 10.5, depreciated in 12.6
+This is based on the Get Account Groups By Safe API, introduced in PAS 10.5, deprecated in 12.6

 ```yaml
 Type: SwitchParameter